Skip to content

 For a more energy efficient and permanent solution consider a through-the wall-unit or, even better, a mini split unit.
 Many through-the-wall and mini split units offer heating in addition to cooling.
 Mini split units are energy efficient and quiet making them the best overall choice.

-In addition to ventilation, you’ll want to make sure your air conditioner is appropriately sized for your garage.
+You’ll want to make sure your air conditioner is appropriately sized for your garage.
 Too powerful of an AC will be a waste of energy, while too weak of an AC will not keep you comfortable.

 So, how do you know which size AC to get?
 The easiest way to determine AC size is with our handy BTU Calculator tool.
 Simply enter the dimensions of your garage into the tool and it will tell you how large of a unit you’ll need to cool your space.